 Q&A with an Arts Board Member | Michael Sirmai

-In a new series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.
+In our Q&A series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.

 Michael is Chair of Milk Crate Theatre which uses the performing arts to change the story of homelessness.
 He is also currently the Regional General Manager of Lower North Shore & Northern Beaches in Westpac’s Consumer Bank and is Chair of the Museum of Contemporary Art’s Young Ambassadors Committee.

 As chair, how have you and the board driven Milk Crate Theatre’s fundraising culture?

 Milk Crate Theatre currently relies on fundraising, rather than earned income, for the bulk of its revenue.

 Fundraising must, therefore, be a key preoccupation of the board and management.

 We ensure that every member of the Milk Crate family has clarity about our purpose and social impact and that they have context about our operating environment and financial needs.